Strategy, policy and guidance

 - These provisions could be either mainstream school-led (known as resourced provision) or special school-led but based on mainstream school sites – known as satellite provision

-- The review has identified four locations for development in the first year as follows:
+- The review has identified four potential locations for development in the first year as follows:

 - Whittington CofE (Aided) Primary School, Oswestry – ten-place provision for primary-aged learners with communication and interaction difficulties